EliteMicah/DormDeal/README.md

-# 📚 Rebooked
+# 📚 DormDeal

-**Rebooked** is a campus-focused marketplace app that allows college students to buy, sell, and exchange textbooks and other campus essentials—directly with each other.
+**DormDeal** is a campus-focused marketplace app that allows college students to buy, sell, and exchange textbooks and other campus essentials—directly with each other.

 ---

-## 🎯 What is Rebooked?
+## 🎯 What is DormDeal?

-Rebooked is designed to streamline the student-to-student exchange of textbooks and campus goods.
+DormDeal is designed to streamline the student-to-student exchange of textbooks and campus goods.
 It provides:

 - **Class-based book search** – Find books by university, course, and instructor
 - **Peer-to-peer selling** – Buy and sell directly with other students